-

 Carrying out analyses at YesWeLab

-YesWeLab collaborates with a network of partner laboratories specialized in the analysis of trace elements and metallic contaminants.
+YesWeLab collaborates with a network of partner laboratories specializing in the analysis of trace elements and metallic contaminants.
 These laboratories have state-of-the-art ICP-MS and AAS equipment, enabling reliable detection at levels below µg/kg.

-All analyses are carried out according to validated protocols, in compliance with ISO 17025 and COFRAC standards.
-The YesWeLab scientific team supports manufacturers in choosing the method best suited to their matrix and regulatory requirements.
+All analyses are performed according to validated protocols, in compliance with ISO 17025 and COFRAC standards.
+The YesWeLab scientific team assists manufacturers in choosing the method best suited to their matrix and regulatory requirements.

-Thanks to its digital platform, YesWeLab simplifies test management: requesting quotes, tracking samples and retrieving analytical reports online.
+Thanks to its digital platform, YesWeLab simplifies the management of tests: requesting quotes, tracking samples and retrieving analytical reports online.

-Since 2020, many players in the food, nutraceutical, cosmetics and environmental sectors have trusted YesWeLab for the detection and control of metal contaminants in their products.
+Since 2020, many players in the agri-food, nutraceutical, cosmetics and environmental sectors have trusted YesWeLab for the detection and control of metallic contaminants in their products.

 Technical data